 Our Library is set in the heart of the school and is much loved and used by all who attend.
 Mrs Hassan has been the Librarian since 2007 and she is supported by a team of Student Librarians who have all been trained in the daily management of the Library.

 KS3 students have one English lesson in the Library each fortnight, which is dedicated to reading for pleasure.
 The Library is open between 8.10am and 3.30pm every day and all students are welcome to visit the library at break and lunchtimes as well.

 The Library houses an excellent selection of fiction and non-fiction books, DVDs, audio books, newspapers and magazines, laptops and tablet devices – all of which can be used during lessons and at social times.

 Lunchtime Clubs and Activities

 Recently students have been asking to set up clubs and the library is the perfect venue for this.
-At the moment we have a very popular Warhammer Club, organised by Oliver in Year 8, ICT and Gaming Clubs and Art and Craft Clubs.
+At the moment we have a very popular Harry Potter Club, organised by some enthusiastic Year 7s, and Art and Craft Clubs.
 Please see Mrs Hassan if you have an idea for a club or group.

 We have been very lucky to host visits by a number of top-selling children and teenage fiction authors.
 These have included: